-The growth of online payments and digital commerce has led to the widespread adoption of virtual cards, a trend accelerated by the covid-19 and the increase in card-not-present payments.
+The growth of online payments and digital commerce has led to the widespread adoption of virtual cards, a trend accelerated by COVID-19 and the increase in card-not-present payments.

 As a convenient and secure form of digital payment, virtual cards have much to offer both private users and businesses, and research suggests that total virtual card transaction value may reach nearly $7 trillion by 2026.
 The travel industry has taken notice, and online travel agents (OTAs) are increasingly turning to virtual cards to optimise payment processing.